lzwjava/blog-source/original/2025-09-03-hf-interview-en.md

 B: Haifeng Jin, Software Engineer working on AI Infra.

-The following conversations have been corrected for grammar and lightly refined by AI.
+The following conversations were transcribed using the Google Cloud Transcription v2 API, then refined and organized with the help of AI tools.
+The original conversations were in English.

 ---